Maronesa: Characteristics

 The Maronesa is traditional rustic cattle breed.
 It shows morphological similarity to the Portuguese fighting bull, the Brava de Lide, with marked sexual dimorphism: mature bulls are larger than cows, have a more heavily muscled neck, and tend to show more development in the foreparts compared with the rectangular body outline of cows and bullocks.

 The usual colour is black with a chestnut dorsal stripe, but many cows are chestnut-brown.
 There is a pale ring round the muzzle; the muzzle and mucosa are black.
 The head is broad and short, and the profile straight.
 The horns extend horizontally from the skull, then point forwards and downwards so that they are almost parallel to the facial profile.
 The dewlap is well developed.
 In cows, the udder is covered in fine hair.

 Use

 The traditional use of the Maronesa was for draught power.
 Since 1996, beef and veal from Maronesa animals reared by eco-friendly methods in a defined and approximately circular area extending northwards from Vila Real – the area of the Serra do Alvão, the Serra da Padrela and the Serra do Marão – has had DOP status, and may be marketed as "Carne Maronesa DOP".
 The calving rate is low, at about 75 per 100 cows.

-The Maronesa has been used in attempts to re-create the aurochs, such as the TaurOs programme and Uruz project.
+Approximately 80 % of cows are naturally bred and 20 % artificially inseminated.